panosGel/govCompositionOdds/README.md

 # Government Composition Odds

-A simple vert.x application that uses the mongoDB client and jsoup
+A simple vert.x application that uses the mongoDB client and jsoup.

 ## Building